Historic Preservation Committee

 Urban Design Committee

-The City Club is organizing an Urban Design Committee to explore matters involving the programmatic and spatial synthesis of our civic commons.
-It is anticipated that the committee will identify underlying issues that hinder or help the process by which our urban environment evolves and that it will comment on particular projects or proposals as a way of explicating the general issues.
+The Urban Design Committee of the City Club of New York explores matters involving the programmatic and spatial synthesis of our civic commons.
+The committee identifies underlying issues that hinder or help the process by which our urban environment evolves and it comments on particular projects or proposals as a way of explicating the general issues.

-Matters that need to be addressed include the necessity of three dimensional analysis in the preparation of neighborhood plans, the range of tools beyond zoning that are useful in shaping a community’s future, the sources of funding that can be used for public improvements, and how best to recruit all who should be interested in the future of our public realm.
-It is expected that these matters will be examined by small working groups and discussed by the full committee.
+Much of the work of the Urban Design Committee is being done by working groups.
+Matters that need to be addressed include the need for three dimensional analysis in the preparation of neighborhood plans, the range of tools beyond zoning that are useful in shaping a community’s future, the sources of funding that can be used for public improvements, and how best to recruit all who should be interested in the future of our public realm.

 If you are interested in participating in this journey please contact John West at email@example.com.